Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 I’m a Registered Dietitian dedicated to helping you eliminate your PCOS symptoms with sustainable and realistic nutrition changes.

-Start your day off right with this sweet & creamy mango protein smoothie.
-It’s a balanced option made using Greek yogurt and protein powder to give you 29 grams of satisfying protein to keep you feeling full.
+Start your day off right with this sweet & creamy mango protein smoothie recipe.
+It’s a balanced option made using Greek yogurt and protein powder to give you almost 30 grams of satisfying protein to keep you feeling full.

 Ingredients You’ll Need

-photo of the ingredients needed to make a mango protein smoothie
+ingredients needed to make a mango protein smoothie recipe.

 • Frozen mango chunks– this tropical fruit is a great source of fiber and antioxidants, such as copper and vitamin C, which can boost your immune system.
 I like using frozen fruit in smoothies because it replaces the need for ice typically.